mpvano/radiohat2/README.md

 This repository is newly setup and is still being tested.
 There may be some issues with missing files, etc. They are being addressed as quickly as possible.

 ### Dependencies
-These are in the course of being documented.
 In general they are confined to the normal Raspberry Pi build tools, with the exception of ncurses and its development tools.

-There's a log file of the updates to one clean Raspbian install that were needed in the "misc" folder that may be helpful in figuring out useful and missing dependencies.
+There is a simple installation described in the PDF file in the DOC folder.

 ### Mailing list